Duluth Port Authority moves back to the waterfront and new headquarters

 The building was constructed in 1907 as a school, which served the residents who once lived on Rice's Point near the shipping docks.
 At the time, Duluth was handling more cargo than any other port in the country, DeLuca said.

 The total cost of the acquisition and renovations was $4 million, which was funded in part by a $2.37 million grant.
-DeLuca said the Port Authority moved out of its former headquarters on the now-industrial Rice's Point to allow aerial lift-truck maker Altec Inc. to expand.
+DeLuca said the Port Authority moved to a temporary spot and out of its former headquarters on the now-industrial Rice's Point to allow aerial lift-truck maker Altec Inc. to expand.

 The new headquarters also gives the Port Authority — which right now would be considered fully staffed at 12 employees — "room to grow," DeLuca said.

-When the COVID-19 pandemic caused the Iron Range taconite mines to idle last spring and summer, iron ore shipments plummeted, causing a 23% drop in the Port of Duluth-Supeior's total tonnage last year.
+When the COVID-19 pandemic caused the Iron Range taconite mines to idle last spring and summer, iron ore shipments plummeted, causing a 23% drop in the Port of Duluth-Superior's total tonnage last year.

 DeLuca said she is optimistic about the port's ability to bounce back during the upcoming season, which is slated to start next week.